 The history of this plantation is rather impressive.
-It has many unique sites and facts, one being that it became the only plantation due to the rise in electricity prices throughout here in the early 20th century.
-However, Cha Gorreana had years prior brought the finest engineers to the company to design through the waterfall and small ravine that passed through the estate to power the factory hydro-electrically, which was one of the first of its kind in the country.
+It has many unique sites and facts, one being that it became the only plantation due to the rise in electricity prices here in the early 20th century.
+However, Cha Gorreana had years prior brought the finest engineers to the company to design the waterfall and small ravine that passed through the estate to power the factory hydro-electrically, which was one of the first of its kind in the country.
 This is a must-see when visiting the island of Sao Miguel, and the teas are delicious and of very high quality.
 It is no wonder why their product, which has been exported throughout Europe for decades, has introduced so many people to a region they may never otherwise have.

 A fun thing to experience on the island is the food cooked in the volcano geysers in Furnas.
 It is here that one of the many traditions associated with the Azores takes place.
 Here you fill your pot with the meats, potatoes, cabbage, carrots, onions, and other vegetables and then cover it with a lid, wrap it in a bag that is provided, and then buries it in the designated holes with a rope on the top, tied to the bag.
-This is usually done early in the mornings, as it takes a few hours to cook the food.
+This is usually done early in the morning, as it takes a few hours to cook the food.
 There are many options when deciding how you want to eat this meal, whether it is at a restaurant, which many will allow you to bring it to them, and they will prepare it for you on a platter with bread and cheeses, and you pay a nominal fee for the preparation.
-Another option is to have a picnic in one of the countless locations throughout the island that have outstanding ocean views, fire pit BBQs, and of course, stone made picnic tables and benches.
+Another option is to have a picnic in one of the countless locations throughout the island that have outstanding ocean views, fire pit BBQs, and of course, stone-made picnic tables and benches.